Achilles Tendinopathy – Micro tears of the leg’s strongest tendon

 The reason behind this is that the Achilles tendon endures an enormous amount of pressure and strain frequently whenever walking, running, jumping, and sudden acceleration or deceleration such as jumping to reach a basketball hoop or tripping down a flight of stairs.

-In the chronic setting and in sedentary or unhealthy individuals, overuse, vascular disease, peripheral neuropathy, rheumatologic, psoriatic, gout, Reactive arthritis, Diabetes mellitus, lupus, ingesting a class of antibiotics called fluoroquinolones, repetitive steroid injections, or long term Systemic Steroid abuse can contribute to Achilles tendon degeneration or tendinosis; which is distinct from what the layman population frequently calls “tendinitis”, which is an acute inflammation of the Achilles tendon.
+In the chronic setting and in sedentary or unhealthy individuals, overuse, vascular disease, peripheral neuropathy, rheumatologic, psoriatic, gout, reactive arthritis, Diabetes mellitus, lupus, ingesting a class of antibiotics called fluoroquinolones, repetitive steroid injections, or long term Systemic Steroid abuse can contribute to Achilles tendon degeneration or tendinosis; which is distinct from what the layman population frequently calls “tendinitis”, which is an acute inflammation of the Achilles tendon.

 Chronic inflammation of the Achilles tendon produces a cellular biochemical process of oxidative stress.
 If not treated in time or adequately, this oxidative stress can eventually cause intrasubstance Achilles tendon degeneration, which leads to Achilles tendinosis.
 The hallmarks of this condition are a damaged, weak, inelastic, tight, scarred down, dysfunctional Achilles tendon.